 Allulose is generally recognized as safe (GRAS) for all ages by the US Food and Drug Administration (FDA).
 It is recognized for use as a flavor modifier in various food and beverage applications including: low or reduced calorie bakery products, alcoholic beverages, soft drinks, fruit juice and fruit flavored drinks, yogurt, frozen dairy desserts, hard and soft candies, chocolate, chewing gum, coffee mix, sauce, fat-based creams, nutrition bars, meal replacement shakes, medical foods, and sugar substitutes.

-With such versatility, it’s no surprise that allulose has the potential to make major waves in the food industry.
+With such versatility, it’s no surprise that allulose has the potential to make major waves in the food industry as a non-nutritive sweetener.

 Fukada K, Ishii T, Tanaka K, Yamaji M, Yamaoka Y, Kobashi K, Izumori K (2010) Crystal structure, solubility, and mutarotation of the rare monosaccharide D-psicose.
 Bull Chem Soc Jpn 83:1193–1197.